Generating temporal networks with the Ascona model: The Ascona Model and EDLDE Structures

 \subsubsection{Degenerate Cases}

 We can generate link streams with 0-duration links with the Ascona model by setting the service times to be Dirac $\delta$ distributed.
-In the EDEDE structure case, this reduces to a system with links spawning as a Poisson process. \\ Instances of discrete-time link stream can be sampled by picking arrival times, and edge durations according to $\mathbb{N}$-supported distributions.
+In the EDLDE structure case, this reduces to a system with links spawning as a Poisson process. \\ Instances of discrete-time link stream can be sampled by picking arrival times, and edge durations according to $\mathbb{N}$-supported distributions.

-\subsection{Smooth Stochastic Blocks}
+\subsubsection{Smooth Stochastic Blocks}

 In this part, we describe how to use the Ascona model to sample link streams with evolving community structures.
-The idea is to design a single queue block where the connectivity follows the desired clusters' evolution.
-In this article, we show EDEDE samples exclusively, but the desired effect is achievable almost independently of the underlying queue process by imposing an appropriate connectivity (conditional) probability matrix that evolves as a function of time.
+The idea is to concatenate blocks, or equivalently, to design a single queue block whose connectivity (conditional) probability matrix evolves as a function of time and follows the desired clusters' evolution.
+In this article, we show EDLDE samples exclusively, but the desired effect is achievable almost independently of the underlying queue.

-In the example displayed in \cref{fig:fig_EDEDE_comparison}, we used constant two-block connectivity conditional probability matrices, leading to a constant community structure.
-In the example displayed in \cref{fig:fig_EDEDE_events}, we first have a four-block structure followed by a two-block structure.
-The change represents a discontinuity in the progression of the underlying connectivity conditional probability matrix, however preexisting links take a while to disappear after the change, while links associated with the new structure appear gradually, leading to smooth transitions, hence the name ``smooth stochastic blocks".
+In the example displayed in \cref{fig:fig_EDLDE_comparison}, we used constant two-block connectivity conditional probability matrices, leading to a constant community structure.
+In the example displayed in \cref{fig:fig_EDLDE_events}, we first have a four-block structure followed by a two-block structure.
+The change represents a discontinuity in the progression of the underlying connectivity conditional probability matrix; however, preexisting links take a while to disappear after the change, while links associated with the new structure appear gradually, leading to smooth transitions, hence the name ``smooth stochastic blocks".

 In \cref{subsec:generate_snapshots}, we explain how to aggregate smooth stochastic blocks in order to get snapshots, and after that, we compare them to Dynamic SBMs, the main generalization of SBMs to temporal networks.
 Now, we showcase the expressivity of the newly introduced smooth SBMs.